v8/v8.dev/src/features/object-fromentries.md

 ## `Object.entries`

-The `Object.entries` has been around for a while.
+The `Object.entries` API has been around for a while.

 <feature-support chrome="54"
                  firefox="47"